radeeyate/StratoSpore/README.md

 To have data we can correlate with the fluorescence levels, we will be using a **BME280** to gather certain environmental properties including temperature, humidity, and barometric pressure.
 It will communicate with the Raspberry Pi Pico 2 (or Orpheus Pico) via its I2C interface.

+Despite designing a PCB for the BME280, we were unable to get it to work and decided to use a BME280 breakout board from SparkFun instead.

 ### UV Sensor

 We are using Adafruit’s Analog UV Light Sensor Breakout to measure UV index using a photodiode.
 Originally, we made our own circuit using Adafruit’s schematics, but later decided to save the money by just buying the breakouts.
 It will be connected to the Raspberry Pi Pico 2’s (or Orpheus Pico) ADC.
 It will measure UV light in the 240-370 nm range which covers UVB and most of the UVA spectrum.
 UV index will be measured by dividing the output voltage by 0.1.
 If the output voltage is 0.5V, the UV index is 5\.
 It will be directly soldered onto the sensor board, mounted outside the payload.